enyacat/8bitpizza/README.md

 # 8 bit pizza - a React Pizza shop
-- This is a pizza shop, 8 bit style.
+- This is a pizza shop, 8 bit style, can be accessed here https://eight-bit-pizza.herokuapp.com/.
 My intention was to remake a pizza shop website http://pizza2go.net.au/

 ## Available Scripts